about me

 The Viewer

-The objective of the abstract work is to present a framework for the viewer to project their own internal vision.
-The viewer is the master of the narrative using their infinite universe within, sometimes consciously and others subconsciously.
+The objective of the abstract work is to present a framework for the viewer to make their own interpretation, their projection.
+The viewer is the master of the narrative sometimes consciously and others subconsciously.

-Each canvas contains a potential adventure for the imagination, where at the macro level one inch of a painting containing random marks provides the building blocks of a unique personal story.
+Each canvas contains a potential adventure for the imagination, where at the macro level an inch of a painting, containing random marks, provides the building blocks of a unique personal story to each viewer.

 Davy Macdonald